Spa Land Busan: What to Expect, What to Bring & Is It Worth It

 Use your wristband key to access the spa and receive a set of towels, a t-shirt, and shorts for the sauna and shared spaces.

-The locker rooms and baths are separated by gender, so head to your designated area and locate your locker to store your belongings securely.
+The locker rooms and baths are separated by gender, so head to your designated area and locate your locker to securely store your belongings.

 The outdoor footbath at Spa Land and a neon pink and white sign for selfies.

-The locker area is huge, and during busy hours it can take a minute to find your assigned spot, even with the numbered signs.
+The locker area is large, so during busy periods give yourself a minute to find your spot even with the numbered signs.

-Inside the locker room, you’ll find vending machines stocked with essentials like razors, water, toothbrushes, and more, all purchasable using your wristband key.
+Inside the locker room you’ll find vending machines stocked with essentials like razors, water, and toothbrushes, all purchasable with your wristband.

 At this point, you have two options: